pervices/pvpkg/Testing/tests/test_tx_trig_files/README.md

 b) Hook up crimson channels a,b,c to CH 2,3,4 of the scope.

-1. To use the trigger support package, copy the tarball to a reasonable location, and the extract it.
-To extract the package from the terminal type;
+1. To use the trigger support package, copy the files to a reasonable location

-tar -xf trig-support.tar.gz

-2. Enter the directory with;

-cd trig-support/

-3. To correctly specify the arguments and data file, use the exact same command invocation as is specified in the cmd file.
+2. To correctly specify the arguments and data file, use the exact same command invocation as is specified in the cmd file.
 To easily do this, type the following into a terminal opened within the trig support directory;